Maverick County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury or a trial by a judge alone (bench trial).
-In a jury trial, a panel of citizens will decide your guilt or innocence.
-In a bench trial, the judge makes the decision.
+If you do not accept a plea deal, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+You can also choose a bench trial, where the judge will make the decision.

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle while intoxicated.
-This typically involves presenting evidence of your blood alcohol content (BAC) exceeding 0.08 or evidence of impairment based on field sobriety tests.
+At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This typically involves presenting evidence such as police officer testimony, field sobriety test results, and breath or blood test results.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually intoxicated at the time of driving.
+Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 First Offense